Agoth24/microflame/docs/index.md

 Microflame handles the training and validation loop, device placement, checkpointing, and plotting so you can focus on writing the model and not the boilerplate

 !!! info ""
-    Microflame is a very thin wrapper around PyTorch, and is in no way a replacement.
-If you are new to Pytorch, check out the tutorials [here](https://pytorch.org/tutorials/) first.
+    Microflame is a very thin wrapper around PyTorch, and is not intended to replace it fully.
+If you are unfamiliar with [Pytorch](https://docs.pytorch.org/docs/2.13/index.html), check out the tutorials [here](https://pytorch.org/tutorials/).

 ## Installation